Error message in Office when a file is blocked by registry policy settings

 To resolve this issue, try the following general resolutions to change the File Block settings to disable the restriction of certain file types:

 Select File > Options.

 If you cannot open a file in Office, open a blank document to start the Office application.
-For example, if you cannot open a Word file, open a new document in Word 2019 or Word 2016 to see the option.
+For example, if you cannot open a Word file, open a new document in Word 2016 or later versions to see the option.

 In the Options window, select Trust Center > Trust Center Settings.